 But beyond the great speeches, bold demonstrations in the Deep South, and winning trailblazing honors — MLK lived a life of great personal heartbreak, mystery, and humor.

-Here’s a few fascinating things you probably didn’t know about the only U.S. citizen who never held political office to have a national holiday named after him:
+As we witness 50 years since his untimely death, here are 10 fascinating things you probably didn’t know about the only U.S. citizen who never held political office to have a national holiday named after him:

 He attended college at 15